-Although Group 1 had slightly higher baseline scores, there was not a significant difference between the groups at baseline.
-Clinically-meaningful score decreases, defined as 11 points for UDI-6 and 2.52 points for ICIQ-UI-SF, in subject's SUI symptoms and improvement in quality of life were noted on two measures (UDI-6 and ICIQ-UI-SF) as early as 1-month post-treatment (Figure 2A and 2C).
-IIQ-7 scores did not reach the minimal clinically important difference (MCID), defined as a 16-point reduction, until 4 months post-treatment (Figure 2B).
-Only UDI-6 scores met the MCID at all timepoints for both groups (Figure 2A).
-Although the mean composite score was decreased from baseline at 12-months, both IIQ-7 and ICIQ-UI-SF mean composite scores did not meet the MCID for Group 1 at the 12-month timepoint (Figure 2B and 2C).
-Alternatively, Group 2 did meet the MCID for all measurements at 12-months post-treatment (Figure 2A-C).
+Although group 1 had slightly higher baseline scores, there was not a significant difference between the groups at baseline.
+Clinically meaningful score decreases, defined as 11 points for UDI-6 and 2.52 points for ICIQ-UI-SF, in subject's SUI symptoms and improvement in quality of life were noted on two measures (UDI-6 and ICIQ-UI-SF) as early as one month post-treatment^{31,32} (Figs. 2A, 2C).
+IIQ-7 scores did not reach the minimal clinically important difference (MCID), defined as a 16-point reduction, until four months posttreatment (Fig. 2B).
+Only UDI-6 scores met the MCID at all timepoints for both groups (Fig. 2A).
+Although the mean composite score was decreased from baseline at 12 months, both IIQ-7 and ICIQ-UI-SF mean composite scores did not meet the MCID for group 1 at the 12-month timepoint (Figs. 2B, 2C).
+Alternatively, group 2 did meet the MCID for all measurements at 12 months post-treatment (Figs. 2A, 2C).